-Saimochi is an exquisite local dish from Tamura City, Fukushima Prefecture?
-What is the essential ingredient "juunen"?
+"Saimochi" is a delicious local dish from Tamura City, Fukushima Prefecture.
+What is the essential ingredient, "Junen"?

 Winter is the season when we crave mochi (rice cakes).
 Many people probably have fond memories of munching on mochi wholeheartedly as children during New Year's

-"Saimochi," a local dish from Tamura City, Fukushima Prefecture .
-The ingredients are very simple, and the appearance is simple as well.
-However, one bite and you'll be hooked on the mellow texture and rich flavor of the "Junen" rice.
-This dish embodies the wisdom and warmth of the countryside, as people want to feed their families delicious food.
+a local dish from Tamura City, Fukushima Prefecture"Sai Mochi,".
+The ingredients are very simple, and the appearance is unpretentious.
+However, one bite and you'll be hooked by its smooth texture and the rich flavor of "junen" (a type of fermented rice flour).
+It's a dish that embodies the wisdom and warmth of the countryside, reflecting the desire to feed delicious food to one's family.

 Saimochi is rarely seen in restaurants, and is truly a dish that can be described as a "home-cooked taste."
 If you're interested, why not try making it at home?